NickvanDyke/opencode.nvim/README.md

 - Auto-connects to _any_ `opencode` running inside Neovim's CWD, or provides an integrated instance.
 - Input prompts with completions, highlights, and normal-mode support.
 - Select prompts from a library and define your own.
-- Inject relevant editor context (buffer, cursor, selection, diagnostics, etc.).
+- Inject editor context (buffer, cursor, selection, diagnostics, etc.).
 - Control `opencode` with commands.
 - Respond to `opencode` permission requests.
 - Reloads buffers edited by `opencode` in real-time.
 - Monitor `opencode`'s state via statusline component.
 - Forwards `opencode`'s Server-Sent-Events as autocmds for automation.
 - Sensible defaults with well-documented, flexible configuration and API to fit your workflow.
+- _Vim-y_ — supports ranges and dot-repeat.

 ## 📦 Setup